 When securities offerings are conducted in both the United States and the home country of the issuer, disclosure requirements in such country related to the content of offering materials used in the local offering need to be considered.
 It is always prudent to ensure that investors in all "tranches" of a global offering receive substantially similar information, unless otherwise immaterial.
-Thus, there are often disclosures that appear in a U.S. registration statement which are not technically required but which are rendered necessary to ensure that investors in all offerings receive consistent information.
-Conversely, U.S. requirements can influence the content of local offering materials.
+Thus, there are often disclosures that appear in a U.S. registration statement which are not technically required but which are rendered necessary to ensure that investors in all offering materials.
 Translations of information and required disclosures can also raise substantive as well as timing concerns and should be considered carefully.